Updated: December 21, 2022

 There’s no question that packing to move typically takes longer than you expect.
-And at that 11th hour, it can be tempting to just throw everything that’s left in a box or on the truck.
-B
+And at that 11th hour, it can be tempting to just throw everything that’s left in a box for the moving company or on the truck.

 Not so fast.